studiofarzulla/event_study/CONTRIBUTING.md

 - Complete error message and stack trace
 - Minimal code example to reproduce the issue
 - Expected vs. actual behavior
+- If you manage to run it all.

 ### Feature Requests

 For feature requests, please describe:
-- The problem you're trying to solve
+- The problem you're trying to solve (check out my other iteration, there was more problems than solutions)
 - Your proposed solution
-- Alternative solutions you've considered
+- Alternative solutions you've considered (I've considered like 10 different methodologies without hitting API/tech limits, I shall accept graciously other workarounds)
 - Any relevant examples or use cases

 ## Submitting Pull Requests